clangguth/autower/README.md

 ### What gives?

-This page contains all the source code for autower (starting with version 2.0.0).
+This project contains all the source code for autower (starting with version 2.0.0).

+It consolidates multiple source code releases into one neat git history, with tagged versions.

+Compared to the original source code, I only added the `CMakeLists.txt` and the `.idea` folder to make the project compile in IntelliJ CLion (2019.1.3).

+#### Final words?
 By now, this repository is probably only useful for educational or historical purposes.